shengyanli1982/oxide-wdns/README.md

               strategy: "forward" # This group will forward original ECS

           - name: "domestic_dns" # Example: DNS group optimized for domestic domains
+            # This group explicitly overrides 'enable_dnssec' and 'query_timeout'.
+            # These overrides apply only to the 'domestic_dns' group.
+            # They do not change the global defaults in 'dns_resolver.upstream'
+            # nor do they affect how 'clean_dns' or any other group determines its DNSSEC behavior.
-            enable_dnssec: false # Override global setting for this group
+            enable_dnssec: false # Override for 'domestic_dns' only.
-            query_timeout: 15   # Override global setting for this group
+            query_timeout: 15   # Override for 'domestic_dns' only.
             resolvers:
               - address: "https://dns.alidns.com/dns-query"
                 protocol: "doh"